 Sittercity and Years Ahead*

-Through Bright Horizons Care Advantage Program, the OCC offers a corporate membership to Sittercity.com and Years Ahead.
+Through Bright Horizons in partnership with Sittercity Services, the OCC offers Sittercity and Years Ahead*.
 Sittercity provides employees with access to neighborhood babysitters and nannies, senior companions, and pet sitters.
 Years Ahead helps employees choose the right care solution for their older loved ones.
 Membership is paid by the OCC; employees are responsible for screening, hiring, and paying providers.

 OCC Life Cycle Account*